Joie Chen: Al Jazeera America

 In the summer of 2013, Joie Chen joined Al Jazeera America to become sole anchor of their flagship news program, America Tonight.
 The show went live on 20 August 2013.
-Presenting long form TV nightly news, Chen has covered a range of human interest stories in the United States, and domestic and international news stories.
+Presenting long form TV nightly news, Chen covered a range of human interest stories in the United States, and domestic and international news stories.
+The network ceased broadcasting on April 12, 2016.

 Personal life

 Joie Chen lives in Bethesda, Maryland, with her husband, Michael, and her son, Evan.